-- 21. There were no significant governance issues during 2022/23. - 22.
+- 19. There were no significant governance issues during 2023/24. - 20.
 Members are assured that the Service has appropriate arrangements in place should use of the powers under the Regulation of Investigatory Powers Act (RIPA) 2000 be necessary.
-There was no use of RIPA or requests for covert surveillance during 2022/23. - 23.
-The Police & Crime Act 2017 places a statutory duty upon Fire and Rescue, Police and Ambulance services to collaborate. - 24.
+There was no use of RIPA or requests for covert surveillance during 2023/24. - 21.
+The Police & Crime Act 2017 places a statutory duty upon Fire and Rescue, Police and Ambulance services to collaborate. - 22.
 We continue to proactively identify collaborative opportunities with the Police, Ambulance services and other bodies.
-This has included: - A joint Emergency Service Fleet Management workshop with the Police. - A joint Estates (Operational and Strategic) function with Humberside Police. - Provision of a medical First Responder scheme in partnership with Yorkshire Ambulance (YAS), East Midlands Ambulance Service (EMAS). - A Hull Falls, Intervention Response, Safety Team (F.I.R.S.T) with City Health Care Partnership (CHCP), Humber, Coast and Vale Integrated Care System (ICS) and Hull City Council. - An agreement with Yorkshire Ambulance Service (YAS) for them to provide Service wide Clinical Governance. - Memorandums of Understanding with Humberside Police and Ambulance Trusts to support response activities including:
+This has included: - A joint Emergency Service Fleet Management workshop with the Humberside Police. - A joint Estates (Operational and Strategic) function with Humberside Police. - Provision of a medical First Responder scheme in partnership with Yorkshire Ambulance (YAS), East Midlands Ambulance Service (EMAS). - A Falls, Intervention Response, Safety Team (F.I.R.S.T) in partnership with NHS partners, Hull City Council and East Riding of Yorkshire Council. - An agreement with Yorkshire Ambulance Service (YAS) for them to provide Service wide Clinical Governance.

-- Fire Investigation - Forced Entry for Medical Rescues - Drone - Bariatric - An Integrated Health Centre incorporating a Full-Time fire station, in partnership with Humber, Coast and Vale ICS. - A Fire and Police Transformation Board continues to review collaboration opportunities where they are beneficial and practicable. - Shared provision of a Health and Safety function with Humberside Police, managed by HFRS. - HFRS providing Financial Management support to Humberside PCC. - 'Don't Cross the Line' campaign to support stopping attacks on Emergency Service Workers. - 25.
-The Service was last inspected by HMICFRS at the end of 2021 into 2022 and rated the Service as 'Good' across all three pillars (Effectiveness, Efficiency and People).
-The findings represent an improvement on the last routine inspection in 2018, which suggested the Service needed to do more in how it developed its workforce and increase the diversity of the people it employs.
-The Service Improvement Plan has been refreshed to address any findings from the inspection and to prepare the Service for its next inspection, due to take place later in 2023/24.
-Performance monitoring against the Service Improvement Plan is undertaken through a Strategic Leadership Team performance meeting held every other month. - 26.
-The Appointments Committee met three times during 2022/23 to appoint to the following Executive posts: - Chief Fire Officer and Chief Executive - Deputy Chief Fire Officer and Executive Director of Service Delivery - Assistant Chief Fire Officer and Executive Director of Corporate Services - 27.
-One Whistleblowing complaint was received internally during 2022/23 and was dealt with in accordance with the Whistleblowing Policy.
-An investigation is currently in progress. - 28.
-On 18 May 2022 the Secretary of State for the Home Department (Home Secretary) published a White Paper and Consultation outlining a package of proposed reforms for fire and rescue services.
-The White Paper described proposed areas of reform that are intended to drive change and strengthen fire and rescue services across three principle areas: (i) People, (ii) Professionalism and (iii) Governance.
-The Consultation closed on 26 July 2022 and the Sector is still awaiting the outcome and Government's response.
+- Memorandums of Understanding with Humberside Police and Ambulance Trusts to support response activities including: - Fire Investigation - Forced Entry for Medical Rescues - Drone - Bariatric - An Integrated Health Centre incorporating a Full-Time fire station, in partnership with Humber, Coast and Vale ICS. - A Fire and Police Transformation Board continues to review collaboration opportunities where they are beneficial and practicable. - Shared provision of a Health and Safety function with Humberside Police, managed by HFRS. - HFRS providing Financial Management support to Humberside PCC. - 'Don't Cross the Line' campaign to support stopping attacks on Emergency Service Workers. - 23.
+The Service was last inspected by HMICFRS at the end of 2021 into 2022 which rated the Service as 'Good' across all three pillars (Effectiveness, Efficiency and People).
+The Service Improvement Plan addresses any findings from the inspection and is used to prepare the Service for its next inspection, due to take place later in 2024.
+Performance monitoring against the Service Improvement Plan is undertaken through a Strategic Leadership Team performance meeting held every other month.